-Engineers are involved in the design, manufacture and maintenance of a diverse range of products and infrastructure integral to the functioning of society, business and industry.
-They rely strongly on their creativity and problem solving to turn ideas into reality by applying lateral thinking and mathematical and scientific principles, to develop solutions to problems, needs and opportunities.
-The Mechanical Engineering ATAR course revolves around both the Electric Vehicle Challenge and the Marine Industry Schools Pathways Program.
-Both create the opportunity for students to design and build a car to compete in the interschool event at the end of the year and a submersible remote operate vehicle (ROV), with the opportunity to compete in both the interschool and national events.
+Engineers are involved in designing, manufacturing, and maintaining a diverse range of products and infrastructure that are integral to the functioning of society, business, and industry.
+They rely strongly on their creativity and problem solving to turn ideas into reality by applying lateral thinking and mathematical and scientific principles to develop solutions to problems, needs and opportunities.
+The Mechanical Engineering ATAR course revolves around both the Electric Vehicle Challenge, which creates the opportunity for students to design and build a car to compete in the interschool event at the end of the year.